amorist/awesome/README.md

 - [logspace-ai/langflow](https://github.com/logspace-ai/langflow) - ⛓️ LangFlow is a UI for LangChain, designed with react-flow to provide an effortless way to experiment and prototype flows.
 - [gannonh/gpt3.5-turbo-pgvector](https://github.com/gannonh/gpt3.5-turbo-pgvector) - ChatGTP (gpt3.5-turbo) starter app
 - [lvwzhen/teach-anything](https://github.com/lvwzhen/teach-anything) - Teach any questions in seconds (by OpenAI)
 - [ourongxing/chatgpt-vercel](https://github.com/ourongxing/chatgpt-vercel) - Elegant and Powerfull.
-Powered by OpenAI and Vercel
+Powered by OpenAI and Vercel.
 - [ZhUyU1997/open-pose-editor](https://github.com/ZhUyU1997/open-pose-editor) - online 3d openpose editor for stable diffusion and controlnet
 - [resendlabs/react-email](https://github.com/resendlabs/react-email) - 💌 Build and send emails using React
 - [nacmartin/manitas](https://github.com/nacmartin/manitas) - Move your fingers in the air to interact with a computer ☝️☝️